quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 before the identifier at the beginning of the stream was read.

-This document describes a QUIC extension defining a new frame type, the RELIABLE_RESET_STREAM frame.
-This frame allows an endpoint to mark a portion at the beginning of the stream which will then be guaranteed to be delivered to receiver's application, even if the stream was reset.
+This document describes a QUIC extension defining a new frame type, the RESET_STREAM_WITH_PAYLOAD frame.
+This frame allows an endpoint to communicate additional application protocol data while resetting a stream; such data can be used to maintain stream associations, or to communicate additional error information on top of the 62-bit error code.

 # Conventions and Definitions